Varun0157/openpi/README.md

 **Test inference without a robot**: We provide a [script](examples/simple_client/README.md) for testing inference without a robot.
 This script will generate a random observation and run inference with the model.
 See [here](examples/simple_client/README.md) for more details.

 ## Fine-Tuning Base Models on Your Own Data

 We will fine-tune the $\pi_0$-FAST model on the [Libero dataset](https://libero-project.github.io/datasets) as a running example for how to fine-tune a base model on your own data.
 We will explain three steps:

 1. Convert your data to a LeRobot dataset (which we use for training)
 2. Defining training configs and running training
 3. Spinning up a policy server and running inference

 ### 1. Convert your data to a LeRobot dataset

+**NOTE: this step has already been done, with the data pushed to Varun0157/libero-stuff on HuggingFace.** Unless we aim to train on different data, we need not run this step again.

 We provide a minimal example script for converting Libero data to a LeRobot dataset in [`examples/libero/convert_libero_data_to_lerobot.py`](examples/libero/convert_libero_data_to_lerobot.py).
 You can easily modify it to convert your own data!
 You can download the raw Libero dataset from [here](https://huggingface.co/datasets/openvla/modified_libero_rlds), and run the script with: